Spider-Man: Far From Home: Pre-production

-The film reuses two of Spider-Man's costumes from the previous films: his main costume from Captain America: Civil War and Spider-Man: Homecoming, and the Iron Spider suit from Avengers: Infinity War and Avengers: Endgame.
+The film reuses two of Spider-Man's costumes from the previous films: his main costume from Civil War and Homecoming, and the Iron Spider suit from Infinity War and Endgame.
 It also introduces two new costumes: a black "stealth" costume given to Parker by Nick Fury, and a new, upgraded Spider-Man suit that Parker designs for himself at the end of the film.
 Marvel Studios' head of visual development Ryan Meinerding explained that Watts had wanted to include a suit inspired by the Spider-Man Noir version of the character, which led to the design of the more tactical stealth suit.
 He added that the suit represents Parker experimenting with being a new kind of superhero.
 Other tactical costumes from the comic books were looked at when developing this one, but Meinerding felt they looked less practical than the more straightforward Noir inspiration.
 The costume includes tactical goggles that can be flipped up.
 For Parker's new self-designed costume, Meinerding originally designed it with the idea that it would be made from Parker's webbing since that is the strongest material he has access to.
-Practical versions of the costumes were created by Ironhead Studio, who previously worked on The Amazing Spider-Man films.
+Practical versions of the costumes were created by Ironhead Studio, who previously worked on The Amazing Spider-Man films (2012–2014).
 For Far From Home, Ironhead developed a skull cap for the costumes that has built-in fans to prevent the goggles from steaming up.
 They also developed a magnetic bellows system for connecting the goggles to the mask, so they could be easily removed but not fall off during action sequences.

 At the end of June 2018, Holland revealed the film's title to be Spider-Man: Far From Home.
 Feige explained that they decided to have Holland reveal the title because they thought it was likely that it would leak after filming began anyway.
-He compared the title to Spider-Man: Homecoming in that it is "full of alternate meaning" while continuing the use of "Home", and revealed the film's premise to be Parker and his friends going to Europe on summer vacation, away from their home of New York.
+He compared the title to Homecoming in that it is "full of alternate meaning" while continuing the use of "Home", and revealed the film's premise to be Parker and his friends going to Europe on a summer field trip, away from their home of New York.
+The creative team had discussions about featuring New Asgard as one of the destinations for Parker's field trip in the film.